jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 Much like LVM, ZFS has native support for snapshots.
 ZFS has a series of commands such as:

 * ```zpool create | list | destroy | status```
-  * this command creates a datapool
+  * this command creates a zpool
 * ```zfs create | list | destroy```
   * used to create a ZFS filesystem on a zpool
 * ```zfs snapshot volume@snap-name```